 - Reduced Rectal Sensation.
 Reduced rectal sensation refers to a reduced or lack of sense that the rectum is full.
 This feeling is necessary, so you’ll know when you need to go to the toilet or be aware of when to tighten the anal sphincter until you can get to a bathroom.

-Contact us today!
+If you think you might need manometry therapy, contact us today!
 The team of professionals at GastroMD looks forward to working with you.
 We are one of the leading gastroenterology practices in the Tampa Bay area.
 We perform a host of diagnostic procedures using state-of-the-art equipment in a friendly, comfortable, and inviting atmosphere where patient care is always a top priority!